openstack/openstack-manuals/doc/networking-guide/source/intro-os-networking.rst

 A block of IP addresses and associated configuration state.
-This is also known as the native IPAM (IP Address Management) provided by the networking service for both tenant and provider networks.
+This is also known as the native IPAM (IP Address Management) provided by the networking service for both project and provider networks.
 Subnets are used to allocate IP addresses when new ports are created on a network.